Bubbly Pet

 Final Thoughts

 They live relatively similar to other small breeds having a life expectancy of up to 12 to 16 years.
-However, there are many things you can do to extend their lifespan including dog training, regular exercise, a healthy diet, and keep them away from dangerous things.
+However, there are many things you can do to extend their lifespan including dog training, regular exercise, a healthy diet, and keeping them away from dangerous things.

 You may also like